 The county also is developing standards for automated performance measures.
 Each corridor is being evaluated to determine the appropriate performance measure for each group of intersections in the corridor.
 These performance measures will help traffic engineers determine when corridors should be retimed, along with when a corridor is operating in a manner that needs immediate attention.

 In late 2017, Clark County will begin providing real time video to the public from our pan-tilt-zoom cameras at intersections, along with live traffic congestion information.

 Clark County is working to install battery backups at every signalized intersection.
-As of April 2017, 93 of 102 county signalized intersections have battery backups.
+As of February 2018, 83 of 99 county signalized intersections had battery backups.